“Supporting the People and Organizations Who Change the World.”

 Becky began her management and leadership work at the Cambodian Association of Illinois in Chicago’s diverse Uptown Neighborhood, where she worked with an all-Cambodian Board and a majority-Cambodian staff for four years.
 She also served for five years at the YMCA of the USA as the primary staff person for a national campaign which raised funds for international development projects at YMCAs worldwide.
 After relocating to Minnesota in 1998, Becky developed the first Catalog of Philanthropy for the Northwest Minnesota Foundation, coordinated training for the Northwest Minnesota DAC Cooperative, served as a Business Development Specialist for the Native American Business Development Center, and worked for the Midwest Alliance of Sovereign Tribes in Cass Lake.

 Achiever | Learner | Connectedness | Arranger | Input

-Becky’s most meaningful professional experiences currently are her work with and connections to staff and board members in nonprofits, tribes, and counties.
+Becky’s most meaningful professional experiences currently are her work with and connections to staff and board members in nonprofits, native nations, and counties.
 She welcomes your inquiries and questions.
 Becky is generous with her follow-up time and is always willing to make other resource referrals.
-Becky is always looking to develop new material, tools, and training concepts to support the work of her clients and workshop participants.
+Becky enjoys developing new material, tools, and training concepts to support the work of her clients and workshop participants.
 She welcomes calls to explore your new training needs and interests.
 She is an avid learner with a lifelong love of reading.
-She regularly scans websites, newspapers, and other publications, including: The Nonprofit Quarterly, Indian Country Today, The Sahan Journal, National Council of Nonprofits, Minnesota Council of Nonprofits, Propel Nonprofits, Nonprofits AF, The Harvard Business Review, The Washington Post, INC., Linked In, and the Society for Human Resource Management, among others.
+She regularly scans websites, newspapers, and other publications, including: Blue Avocado, The Nonprofit Quarterly, Indian Country Today, The Sahan Journal, National Council of Nonprofits, Minnesota Council of Nonprofits, Propel Nonprofits, Nonprofits AF, The Harvard Business Review, The Washington Post, INC., Linked In, and the Society for Human Resource Management, among others.

 Leadership, Cultural, & Nonprofit Management Education